• Home

 Sun Kitchen Is Albert Park’s Glamorous New Chinese Fine Diner

-Melburnians have had a long relationship with kitsch, Westernised variations of Chinese food – candy and bitter red meat, lemon bird et al. – however, there’s also brilliant nearby cuisine to be had in our city, from lamian noodles to Uyghur dumplings to fiery hotpot.
-Even though it opened in Albert Park a few weeks ago, Sun Kitchen is sticking to two of the iterations Melburnians recognize first-class.
+Melburnians have had a long relationship with kitsch, Westernised variations of Chinese food, candy, and bitter red meat, lemon bird, et al. However, there’s also brilliant nearby cuisine to be had in our city, from lamian noodles to Uyghur dumplings to fiery hotpot.
+Even though it opened in Albert Park a few weeks ago, Sun Kitchen is sticking to two of the iterations that Melburnians recognize as first-class.

 With places in Hong Kong and Macau, Sun Kitchen is making its Australian debut in Melbourne, with executive chef Vince Lu.
 A huge bowl of warm oil and stock with oil-poached fish fillets below an intimidating layer of complete chilies remains effervescent away whilst it arrives at the table.

-“Three sorts of dried chili are used, that are imported from Sichuan,” Lim says.
+“Three sorts of dried chili are used, which are imported from Sichuan,” Lim says.
 “They all have different flavor profiles, so whilst they’re fried, the oil will become aromatic.
-This oil is used to douse the fish fillets, which take at the smoky and peppery flavors.
-It seems spicier than it clearly is.”
+This oil is used to douse the fish fillets, which take on the smoky and peppery flavors.
+It seems spicier than it is.”

 The Dongting-fashion braised pork stomach is sluggish-cooked in dark soy, giving the beef a smooth and gelatinous texture.
 There are also hot and sour mung bean noodles and wonderful xiao long bao.
 But the menu is broad.
 At the alternative end of the dimensions, you’ll locate Wagyu with black truffle, lobster, and an “Imperial Treasure” abalone and sea cucumber clay pot that’ll set you returned $398.